 Beyond the Loop

-For more adventure, several unpaved trails branch off into the surrounding hills:
+For more adventure, several unpaved trails branch off into the surrounding hills above the paved rim:

-- Ohlone Point Trail — Climbs to views of Mt.
-Diablo
+- Ohlone Point Trail — Climbs to a saddle with views of Mt.
+Diablo.
+Wildflowers (poppies, lupine) peak in March and April.
+Roughly 2 miles round-trip from the rim.

 On the Water